Lokivir/git-notes/commands.md

 	  [--shared[=<permissions>]] [directory]
 ```

-example:
+### Examples
 ```
 git init /home/user/git-notes/

+or

+cd /home/user/git-notes/
+git init
 ```

 ## git add
-Updating the index for the next commit.
+`git add` updates the index for the next commit.
+The index is the staging area between your working directory and your repository.
-So by using the 'git add' command you can add new or modified files to the index, before commiting them.
+So by using the 'git add' command you can add new or modified files to the index, before commiting them together.

-By using 'git add .' you update the index including everything (new, modified and deleted files altogether).
+>By using 'git add .' you update the index including everything (new, modified and deleted files altogether).

 ```
 git add [--verbose | -v] [--dry-run | -n] [--force | -f] [--interactive | -i] [--patch | -p]
 	  [--edit | -e] [--[no-]all | --[no-]ignore-removal | [--update | -u]]